newlandsvalley/purescript-school-of-music/README.md

 All keywords start with an upper-case letter.
 Variables (which represent a repeatable section of music) start with a lower-case letter.

+The DSL attempts to give a convenient representation for lines of music and chords, whilst still retaining the ability to control whole phrases (however built).
+It is very experimental and likely to change.

 See the DSL tests for example usage.

-This attempts to give a convenient representation for lines of music and chords, whilst still retaining the ability to control whole phrases (however built).
-If this works out, we can then build in the further control mechanisms that are supported by the API.

-The DSL is very experimental and likely to change.

 Back End
 --------